The-Politico/politico-interactive-templates/docs/templates.md

   renderer: 'ejs',
 }
 ```

-Change the `name` to the name of your template.
-This will have to be a unique name for your user.

 Once PIT supports more than one rendering engine, you'll be able to replace the `renderer` value as well, but for now `ejs` is the only supported value.